dylan-lang/dylan-tool/README.md

 The main purpose of specifying active packages is so that `dylan-tool` can checkout those packages into the workspace directory and create the registry files for you accurately.
-The registry points to the workspace directory for active package libries but points to the installation directory, `${DYLAN}/pkg/...`, for all other dependencies.
+The registry points to the workspace directory for active package libraries but points to the installation directory, `${DYLAN}/pkg/...`, for all other dependencies.